Three new ERC Grants for scientists in Portugal

 Vanessa Morais's research focuses on the quality control and maintenance of the mitochondria found at synapses (the junctions between nerve cells).
 The starting hypothesis is that the synaptic mitochondria have in place specific mechanisms to deal with the localised stress that arises in the synapses, and that the disruption of these mechanisms may lead to neurodegeneration and disease.
 Her work aims to unravel the molecular properties of synaptic mitochondria and thus provide insight into the role of these structures in neurodegenerative disorders.
 Vanessa Morais feels that, "this ERC Starting Grant provides me with the necessary resources to build my own research team and to become an autonomous researcher, enabling me to be fully dedicated to the science and to further pursue my passion for understanding the molecular mechanisms involved in neurodegeneration."

-Noam Shemesh’s Starting Grant recognises his work in harnessing the potential of functional Magnetic Resonance Imaging (fMRI) to study neural function, in health and in disease.
+Noam Shemesh's Starting Grant recognizes his work in harnessing the potential of functional Magnetic Resonance Imaging (fMRI) to study neural function, in health and in disease.
 The researcher will use the grant to pursue his research into adapting this powerful imaging technique to directly follow the activity of nerve cells.
-His ultimate goal is to answer the question of how the brain generates behaviour, by establishing the links between behaviour and the underlying neural circuits.
+His ultimate goal is to answer the question of how the brain generates behavior, by establishing the links between behavior and the underlying neural circuits.